telerik/reporting-docs/embedding-reports/display-reports-in-applications/web-application/html5-asp.net-mvc-report-viewer/reportsource-model-binding.md

 The HTML5 Report Viewer comes with an MVC wrapper that does the JavaScript configuration of the report viewer, where you can type the initial settings of the viewer in `C#` or `VB.NET`.
 The settings include `Id`, `ServiceUrl`, `templateUrl`, client-side `ReportSource`, and more - [HTML5 Report Viewer Initialization]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/web-application/html5-report-viewer/api-reference/report-viewer-initialization%}).

 > It is important to know that the MVC project appears as a client for the Reporting RESt Service serving the HTML5 Viewer, even if the service is in the same project.
-The HTML5 Viewer and Reporting REST Service operate in a client-server model that is not related to the MVC architecture of the project.
-Modifications in reports and run-time data-bindings can be performed only bythe Reporting REST Service, on the server where the Reporting REST Service is running.
+The HTML5 Viewer and Reporting REST Service operates in a client-server model that is not related to the MVC architecture of the project.
+Modifications in reports and run-time data-bindings can be performed only by the Reporting REST Service, on the server where the Reporting REST Service is running.
 For more details, check [REST Service Report Source Resolver]({%slug telerikreporting/using-reports-in-applications/host-the-report-engine-remotely/telerik-reporting-rest-services/rest-service-report-source-resolver/overview%}).

 ## Getting started